C-opt/idea_flux/README.md

 [text continues]
 ```

 Also IdeaFlux generates a graphic visualization of the comment network, giving an overall idea of how the conversation of a particular topic is being branched out.
-For example, the comment network of the post above is as follows.
+For example, a visualization of the comment network of the post above is as follows.

 <img src="https://github.com/C-opt/idea_flux/blob/master/github_data/s02lqa.png?raw=true" width=90% height=75%>